seatable/seatable-scripts/manual/python/dateutils.md

 #### now

-Return the ISO formatted date time of current
+Return the ISO formatted date time of current and accurated to seconds

 ```python
 dateutils.now() # 2022-02-07 09:44:00